-Maine Magazine explored a family’s custom-built lodge on Forest Lane in Spruce Knoll, featuring an open-concept floor plan and statement pieces like a stone mosaic fireplace and tree-trunk columns in the kitchen.
-The stunning spread was included in the December 2017 annual Sugarloaf issue.
+The December 2017 annual Sugarloaf issue of Maine Magazine explored a family’s custom-built lodge on Forest Lane in Spruce Knoll.
+The property features an open-concept floor plan and statement pieces like a stone mosaic fireplace and tree-trunk columns in the kitchen.

-Spruce Knoll is a desirable single-family home neighborhood just off the Access Road (and a stone’s throw from apres-ski bar The Rack BBQ and just behind the campus of Carrabassett Valley Academy) along the shuttle route and tucked alongside Sugarloaf Village.
-The home itself has an unusual “upside-down” design, with the kitchen, dining, and living rooms on the second floor to utilize the mountain views, and the guest rooms and garage on the first floor.
+Spruce Knoll is a desirable single-family home neighborhood just off the Access Road, a stone’s throw from apres-ski bar The Rack BBQ and just behind the campus of Carrabassett Valley Academy.
+It’s along the shuttle route and tucked next to Sugarloaf Village.
+The home itself has an unusual “upside-down” design, with the kitchen, dining, and living rooms on the second floor to utilize the mountain views and the guest rooms and garage on the first floor.

 Learn more in these excerpts from the story, “Welcome Home”: